-Visa Inc. (V) and MasterCard Inc. (MA), the biggest payment networks, are prepared to settle a seven-year lawsuit brought by retailers to cut their credit-card costs later this month, three people briefed on the talks said.
+Visa Inc. (V:US) and MasterCard Inc. (MA:US), the biggest payment networks, are prepared to settle a seven-year lawsuit brought by retailers to cut their credit-card costs later this month, three people briefed on the talks said.

-Analysts at Morgan Stanley reported that top-level Visa and MasterCard executives (V) participated in talks on the agreement, which the people said could still be delayed or collapse.
+Analysts at Morgan Stanley reported that top-level Visa and MasterCard executives (V:US) participated in talks on the agreement, which the people said could still be delayed or collapse.

 The agreement would avert a trial set to begin in September before U.S. District Judge John Gleeson in Brooklyn, New York.
 Investor speculation that a settlement may be at hand increased after Morgan Stanley analysts led by Glenn Fodor issued a report titled “Something appears to be brewing in Brooklyn.”